cue-lang/cuelang.org/content/docs/tour/_en.md

 index_hide: true
 ---

+Easy-to-follow, bite-sized chunks of CUE ...

 {{< cards >}}

 {{< card href="basics/" title="New to CUE?" label="The Basics of CUE" >}}
-  Begin the tour with a gentle introduction
+  Begin the tour with an introduction to the most important language features
 {{< /card >}}

 {{< /cards >}}